 Payment methods vary dramatically in the level of safety, and some methods are not as safe as they might appear.
-One should use great care in evaluating each situation, and assume the worst when considering the options.
-It is up to each member to evaluate the risk vs. cost of each method, for every transaction.
-Beware of any seller asking you to do a wire transfer, send a check, money order or cashiers check.
-Audiogon recommends keeping all communication on-site and utilizing paypal or Stripe Connect as the payment method.
+One should use great care in evaluating each situation, and evaluate the risk vs. cost of each method for every transaction.
+Beware of any Seller asking you to pay via wire transfer, check, money order or cashier's check.
+Audiogon recommends keeping all communication on-site.

-One should be extremely comfortable with someone before accepting a personal check.
+Accepting a personal check presents its own set of problems.
 You can call the check writer's bank, and verify that there are enough funds in that particular account (have the check in hand when calling).
-This determines the availability of funds at that moment only, NOT necessarily by the time the check clears.
+This determines the availability of funds at that moment, but NOT necessarily by the time the check clears.
 After depositing a personal check, your bank may still withdraw the deposit for several days after.
-You should learn the exact policy of your bank, regarding the clearing of out of state personal checks.
+You should learn the exact policy of your bank regarding the clearing of out-of-state personal checks.

-There are many companies that issue money orders, including the Post Office.
-Money orders are generally safe vehicles of payment, but even they can be faked with modern home computers.
-Each issuer's money order will be different, so it is unlikely that you would know what a "real" one should look like.
-Postal (US) money orders are the closest to a standard that one could learn about how a real one looks and feels.
+There are many companies that issue money orders, including the United States Postal Service (USPS).
+Money orders are generally safe vehicles of payment, but even these can be faked with modern home computers.
+Each issuer's money order will be different, so distinguishing a genuine money order from a fake one may prove difficult.
+Money orders from the USPS and Western Union are the closest to a standard that one can come by.

-Some sellers can accept credit card payment, in which case the buyer is very well protected.
+Some Sellers accept credit card payment, in which case the Buyer is very well protected.
 Fraudulent charges are certainly possible, but most banks will refund all but $50 if you can prove a charge was fraudulent.
-However, these protections apply only if the seller is directly authorized to accept payment (as opposed to credit card payment via a third party as below).
+However, these protections apply only if the Seller is directly authorized to accept payment (as opposed to credit card payment via a third party).
 Credit card information should be exchanged ONLY via phone or fax.
 Do NOT email credit card numbers.

 Need more help?
 Feel free to submit a support request.